What is Malignant Melanoma?

 The melanoma vaccine works by stimulating an immune response to vital components of the pigment-producing system inside melanoma cells.
 Genetic material (DNA) which is responsible for the manufacture of a protein involved in pigment production (tyrosinase) is injected into the muscle of the patient with melanoma.
 This protein in the vaccine is recognised by the body as being ‘foreign’ and in the wrong location, and as a result, an immune response is made.
 This immune response will also attack the melanoma tumour cells which contain the same tyrosinase protein.
 Although termed a ‘vaccine’, because it stimulates an immune response, the melanoma vaccine differs from the normal annual vaccinations (which are designed to prevent disease) in that it is designed to treat disease that is already present.

-In order to determine whether this treatment would be a good choice for any particular patient, a number of tests need to be performed.
+To determine if the treatment is a suitable for a patient, a number of tests need to be performed.
 Laboratory analysis of the tumour by a pathologist is needed to confirm that the tumour is a melanoma and to assess how rapidly the mass is growing.
 X-rays or a CT scan are used to look for the presence of tumour spread elsewhere within the body, particularly the lymph glands (lymph nodes) and lungs.
 Biopsy samples of the lymph nodes may also be taken.
 It is important that the main (primary) tumour and any enlarged lymph nodes are removed first if at all possible to improve the efficiency of vaccine therapy.

-The treatment comprises an injection every 2 weeks for 4 doses, followed by a booster injection every 6 months.
+The treatment comprises an injection every two weeks for four doses, followed by a booster injection every six months.
 The injection is delivered with a special device that uses compressed air, rather than a needle, to inject the vaccine.
 The treatment is very well tolerated and side-effects are very uncommon.
 If they do occur, side-effects are mild, which is a similar situation to the routine annual vaccines that dogs receive.